Structure and governance

 HIS Council are members of the Society (with the exception of the lay trustee), who are either appointed by Council or elected by the membership for a defined term.

-- Scientific Development Committee - Professor Peter Wilson (2019)
+- Guidelines Committee - Professor Peter Wilson (2024)

 Ordinary Council Members

 All Ordinary Members are Trustees

 - Professor John Coia (2025)

 - Dr Gayti Morris (2023)

 - There are no co-opted members at present

 (Brackets denote role end year.
 Individuals demit at the AGM unless otherwise stated above)